khameneh/ProcessMonitor/README.md

 Compiling
 =========
 The best practice is to use QtCreator to compile and execute it.
-But as required by the project it can be also opened and compiled using Visual Studio Code.
-In order to do that Qt Tools for Visual Studio Code must be installed: https://marketplace.visualstudio.com/items?itemName=tonka3000.qtvsctools
+It can be also opened and compiled using Visual Studio Code.
+In order to do that Qt Tools for
+Visual Studio Code must be installed: https://marketplace.visualstudio.com/items?itemName=tonka3000.qtvsctools

 Testing